evrythng/evrythng-cli/README.md

 $ evrythng <command> <params>... [<payload>] [<switches>...]
 ```

-Run `evrythng` to see all commands and switches.
+Run `evrythng` to see all commands, switches, and options.

 ## Authentication